Eighty Years' War, 1576–1579: Background

-Despite his swift reconquest of most places captured by insurgents in 1572–1573, the Duke of Alba was unable to crush the Dutch rebellion, which had turned into a war of attrition against the remaining rebel pockets in Holland and Zeeland by mid-1573.
+Despite his swift reconquest of most places captured by insurgents in 1572–1573, the Duke of Alba was unable to crush the Netherlandish rebellion, which had turned into a war of attrition against the remaining rebel pockets in Holland and Zeeland by mid-1573.
 Following the seven-month-long Siege of Haarlem, Alba requested and was granted to be relieved in December 1573.
 In his stead, Philip II appointed Luis de Requesens as Governor-General, and a new policy of moderation was attempted.
 However, Requesens did not manage to broker a policy acceptable to both the Spanish king and the States of Holland and Zeeland.
 Following the Spanish state's bankruptcy on 1 September 1575 and the death of Requesens on 5 March 1576, the Spanish mercenary armies were left without pay and leadership, leading to numerous mutinies.
 The resulting Spanish Fury, a series of sackings of towns by pillaging and looting unpaid mutinous Spanish troops, reached alarming proportions in the course of 1576.